thibaudclement/cs269i/docs/lecture-7.md

 <div class="definition" markdown="1">
 **Definition: Public Good**

-Something that belongs to everybody but owned by nobody.
+Something that belongs to everybody but is owned by nobody.
 </div>

 A market failure occurs when market participants are under-incentivized to invest in public goods.